TRIQS/hubbardI/doc/index.rst

 Note that the Hubbard I approximation is only reasonable for strongly-localized systems, e.g. local moment rare-earth compounds.
 It is very fast and can be employed both on the Matsubara grid and on the real axis.

-Learn how to use triqs_hubbardI in the :ref:`documentation`.
+Learn how to use hubbardI in the :ref:`documentation`.

 .. toctree::
    :maxdepth: 2